Menu

 Grain bins are very dangerous, learn safety tips and what to do if something were to happen.

-We don’t think it’s so fun being stuck behind it while on the road.
-The increase in size of farm equipment now allows us little room to see around it.
+The increased size of farm equipment allows drivers little room to see around it.

 A combine fire during harvest could be devastating.
 Not only do you risk losing your crop, but also result in costly damages to the combine and other property.